Molecular mechanisms of LOV-regulated diguanylate cyclases

 Link

-Title LOV-activated diguanylate cyclase, dark-state structure DOI 10.2210/pdb8c05/pdb Type Database/Collection of data Public Access Link Link
+Title Illuminating the inner workings of a natural protein switch: Blue-light sensing in LOV-activated diguanylate cyclases DOI 10.3217/rb5e1-s4534 Type Database/Collection of data Public Access Link Link